mmiranda222/.statsuite/content/getting started/framework.md

 ##### (Dependency) Data Access library to access the .Stat Core Data Store

 ##### short description
-This library is used by the SDMX/NSI service plugin and by the Transfer service to retrieve or upload statistical data structures from and to a .Stat Core Data Store.
+This library is used by the Transfer service to retrieve or upload statistical data structures from and to a .Stat Core Data Store.

 ##### technical aspects
 - **repository**: https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-data-access